-RFC 5280 reasonCode RFC 5280 reasonCode value Description unspecified 0 Represented by the omission of a reasonCode.
-MUST be omitted if the CRL entry is for a Certificate not technically capable of causing issuance unless the CRL entry is for a Subscriber Certificate subject to these Requirements revoked prior to July 15, 2023. keyCompromise 1 Indicates that it is known or suspected that the Subscriber's Private Key has been compromised. affiliationChanged 3 Indicates that the Subject's name or other Subject Identity Information in the Certificate has changed, but there is no cause to suspect that the Certificate's Private Key has been compromised. superseded 4 Indicates that the Certificate is being replaced because: the Subscriber has requested a new Certificate, the CA has reasonable evidence that the validation of domain authorization or control for any fully-qualified domain name or IP address in the Certificate should not be relied upon, or the CA has revoked the Certificate for compliance reasons such as the Certificate does not comply with these Baseline Requirements or the CA's CP or CPS. cessationOfOperation 5 Indicates that the website with the Certificate is shut down prior to the expiration of the Certificate, or if the Subscriber no longer owns or controls the Domain Name in the Certificate prior to the expiration of the Certificate.
+CRL Entry Extension Presence e Description Certificate.
+MUST be present unless the CRL entry is for a Certificate not technically capable of causing issuance and either 1) the CRL entry is for a Subscriber Certificate subject to these Requirements revoked prior to July 15, 2023 or 2) the reason for revocation (i.e., reasonCode) is unspecified (0).
+See the "CRLReasons" table for additional requirements.
+Any other value NOT RECOMN D MENDE - CRLReasons RFC 5280 reasonCode RFC 5280 reason Code value Descript ion unspecified 0 be omitte technical entry is fe ated by the omission of a reasonCode.
+MUST ed if the CRL entry is for a Certificate not ly capable of causing issuance unless the CRL or a Subscriber Certificate subject to these nents revoked prior to July 15, 2023. keyCompromise 1 that it is known or suspected that the er's Private Key has been compromised. affiliationChanged 3 Identity I but there that the Subject's name or other Subject nformation in the Certificate has changed, is no cause to suspect that the Certificate's ey has been compromised. superseded cessationOfOperation 4 because: Certificat validation fully-qua Certificat revoked t the Certif Requirem that the Certificate is being replaced the Subscriber has requested a new the CA has reasonable evidence that the n of domain authorization or control for any lified domain name or IP address in the the should not be relied upon, or the CA has the Certificate for compliance reasons such as ficate does not comply with these Baseline nents or the CA's CP or CPS. cessationOrOperation ο down pri or to the expiration of the Certificate is shut er no longer owns or controls the Domain

-MUST NOT be included if the CRL entry is for 1) a Certificate subject to these Requirements, or 2) a Certificate not subject to these Requirements and was either A) issued on-or-after 2020-09-30 or B) has a notBefore on-or-after 2020-09-30.

-Indicates that there has been a subscriber-side

-infraction that has not resulted in keyCompromise, such as the Certificate Subscriber provided misleading information in their Certificate Request or has not upheld their material obligations under the Subscriber Agreement or Terms of Use.
+RFC 5280 reasonCode RFC 5280 reason Code value Description Name in the Certificate prior to the expiration of the Certificate. certificateHold 6 MUST NOT be included if the CRL entry is for 1) a Certificate subject to these Requirements, or 2) a Certificate not subject to these Requirements and was either A) issued on-or-after 2020-09-30 or B) has a notBefore on-or-after 2020-09-30. privilegeWithdrawn 9 Indicates that there has been a subscriber-side infraction that has not resulted in keyCompromise, such as the Certificate Subscriber provided misleading information in their Certificate Request or has not upheld their material obligations under the Subscriber Agreement or Terms of Use.